ezsystems/commerce-documentation/docs/guide/basket/basket_features/storing_parts_of_the_product_in_the_basket_line.md

 The `CatalogElementSerializeService` service is used for the serializing and unserializing of catalog element.
 It implements the `SerializeServiceInterface`.

-This feature ensures that the basket always contains information about the product which should be ordered.
-If the customer is sending an order, the shop can ensure sure that all important product data for the order is present even if the product was meanwhile removed from the product catalog.
+This feature ensures that the basket always contains information about the products that are being ordered.
+When the customer sends an order, the shop can verify if all relevant product data for the order is present, even if the product was meanwhile removed from the product catalog.

 The parameter `refreshCatalogElementAfter` defines how long the catalog element will be used from the basket line until it is refreshed from the catalog.